javvi51/edocr2/docs/install.md

 # Detailed installing instructions
-This instalation guide for edocr includes steps to install WSL, Anaconda, Cuda and VS Code.
+This instalation guide for edocr2 includes steps to install WSL, Anaconda, Cuda and VS Code.
 If you have experience with this, jump to step 4.

 ## 1. Enable Windows Subsystem for Linux (WSL)